mpadge/hotspotr/README.md

 nbs <- spdep::dnearneigh (xy, 0, dhi)
 ```

-The actual lists of neighbours can be obtained simply as:
+The actual lists of neighbours (although not required anywhere in the code) can be obtained simply as:

 ``` r
 indx_nbs_to <- unlist (lapply (seq (nbs), function (i)